-Delivery Actions Promote and have oversight of the city's approach to street tree management Please refer to Appendix 5 for Guidance for the management of Sheffield's Provides transparency about what the Council and Amey will and won't do when managing trees.
-SCC, Amey, STAGs, SRWT, WdT, other partners May 2020 street trees Review, refine & publish decision making process for managing Sheffield's street trees Please refer to Appendix 5 for Guidance for the management of Sheffield's street trees Provides transparency of the decision making process adopted by the Council and Amey for the management of street trees SCC, Amey May 2020 Updated contract methods statements & management documents To ensure Streets Ahead practice is in line with the working strategy Amey Latter part of 2020
+Development Actions How will this help?
+Who?
+By when?
+Resources Work towards developing an independent accreditation of street trees Offers a structured approach to assessing compliance with best practice verified by an independent third party PEFC STAG Amey SCC Annual fee estimated <£500 (SCC) Promote and have oversight of the city's approach to street tree management Please refer to Appendix 5 for Management of Sheffield's Street Trees Provides transparency about what the Council and Amey will and won't do when managing trees SCC, Amey, STAG, SRWT, WdT, other partners July 2020 Review, refine and publish decision making process for managing Sheffield's street trees Please refer to Appendix 5 for Management of Sheffield's Street Trees Provides transparency of the decision making process adopted by the Council and Amey for the management of street trees SCC, Amey July 2020 Updated contract methods statements and management documents To ensure Streets Ahead practice is in line with the working strategy Amey Latter part of 2020